Why It’s Better to Adopt 2 Kittens at the Same Time

 What’s the best way to bond with multiple kittens?

-Mixed-gender pairs and female-female pairs tend to be easiest, but personality matters more than gender.
-Early spay/neuter procedures prevent any potential issues with mixed-sex pairs.
+Mixed-gender pairs and female-female pairs tend to be easiest, but personality is more important than gender.

 What are the financial benefits of synchronized veterinary care?